Hangover3832/rpi_neopixel_spi/readme.md

     strip += 0.6
     strip += -0.2

-    # Roll all pixels to the left or right with immediate update
+    # Roll all pixels to the left or right
     strip <<= 1 # roll 1 pixel to left
     strip >>= 2 # roll 2 pixels to the right

-    # Roll without immediate update
-    strip >> 1 # type: ignore
-    strip << 2 # type: ignore

     # Invert all colors
     ~strip # type ignore
     (~strip)() # with update
 ```

 ### Using Gamma Correction